 Items required to apply for the two-year Preceptorship for Interpreters of Color:

-Contact information for two references from the following:
+Contact information (name, email, direct contact number) of two references from the following:

 A deaf consumer